-The assessment of road impacts should be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for assessment of road impacts of development, available from the website: www.mainroads.gld.gov.au.
+The assessment of road impacts should be in accordance with the latest version of the Department of Transport and Main Road's Guidelines for Assessment of Road Impacts of Development, available from the website: <www.mainroads.qld.gov.au>.
 In relation to road impacts, the EIS should include an assessment of impacts on:

-- the safety, efficiency and condition of road operations and assets, including driver fatigue - any existing or proposed pedestrian cycle networks - any existing public transport networks (assets and services) - watercourses and overland flows, and their interaction with the current and future road network (note: impacts on water values due to transport infrastructure should be outlined in the transport section of the EIS and cross-referenced to a detailed assessment in the water resources section).
+- the safety, efficiency and condition of road operations and assets, including driver fatigue school bus routes, pavements, structures and so on - any existing or proposed pedestrian cycle networks - any existing public transport networks (assets and services) - watercourses and overland flows, and their interaction with the current and future road network (note: impacts on water values due to transport infrastructure should be outlined in the transport section of the EIS and cross-referenced to a detailed assessment in the water resources section).